Canadian Floor Crossers

 - Common refrain among floor crossersNet Party Gains and Losses from Floor Crossing

 Which parties have been the biggest winners and losers from floor crossing throughout Canadian parliamentary history.
-The recent 2025-26 wave of Carney-era crossings has pushed the Liberal net figure higher.
+The 2025-26 wave of Carney-era crossings has pushed the Liberal net figure to its highest point ever.

 Complete Party Movement Analysis